Vinodhini96/Vinodhini96/README.md

                        - linkedIn :- https://www.linkedin.com/in/vinodhini-rajamanickam

- 😄 About me :  I love learning different things everyday!!
+ 😄 About me :  I love learning something new everyday!!
 <!--
 **Vinodhini96/Vinodhini96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.